How to Get a Pearl Cockatiel: Breeding Guide for Beginners in 2025

 The Genetics Behind Pearl Cockatiels

 Pearl cockatiels are the result of a sex-related genetic mutation.
 This means that the gene responsible for the pearl pattern is located on the sex chromosomes.
+Some cockatiels can carry the pearl gene without displaying the pearl pattern themselves, and these carriers can pass the gene to their offspring.
+Unlike dominant mutations, such as the dominant silver mutation, the pearl mutation is not dominant and follows a different inheritance pattern.
 Breeding pearl cockatiels requires an understanding of these genetics to predict the appearance of the offspring.
 For example, male pearl cockatiels can pass the gene to their daughters, but not their sons, while females can pass it to both.
+The genetics of pearl cockatiels also differ from those of the pied cockatiel, which is known for its distinctive blotched or mottled coloration due to a separate mutation.

 Top 5 Cockatiel Cages: What Cockatiel Cage is Right For Your Pet Bird?